A rider's boot with a spur correctly applied to a horse, a refined cue that does not hurt.

 Beyond immediate reactions, consistent misuse of spurs can have lasting consequences.
 Instead of becoming more responsive, a horse that experiences repeated sharp or painful cues will become dull and desensitized.
 They learn to ignore your leg to protect themselves from the anticipated pain.
 This damages your communication and can erode the trust and partnership you’ve worked to build.
 Hurting a horse, even by accident, by continuing to use equipment that causes injury is seen as abuse by many in the horse community.
 The goal is always to create a more willing and sensitive partner, not one that complies out of fear.

-How to Tell if Spurs Are Causing Discomfort
+How to Know if Your Spurs Are Causing Discomfort

 Your horse is always communicating with you, and it’s up to us as riders to listen.
 When you introduce a tool like spurs, paying close attention to their feedback is more important than ever.
 Discomfort isn't always dramatic; it can be subtle.
 Learning to spot the signs, both big and small, is key to ensuring your spurs remain a tool for refinement, not a source of distress.
 By tuning into your horse's behavior, physical condition, and overall attitude, you can catch issues early and adjust your approach.
 This awareness is the cornerstone of a strong, trusting relationship with your equine partner and ensures every ride is a positive experience for you both.